top of page

 At SciencEscape, our core mission is to bridge science and society through the power of visual storytelling.
 We operate through two main approaches: addressing the lack of training for researchers in science communication, and enriching the audiovisual landscape in the fields of science and culture.

-• Offering the general public captivating films on essential scientific topics.
+Offering the general public captivating films on

-• Strengthening direct exchanges between scientists and the public.
+Strengthening direct exchanges between scientists

-• Ensuring the future of science by bringing science into schools with inspiring films
+Ensuring the future of science by bringing

 DJI_20240718061531_0037_D.JPG

-2).
 Training young scientists to communicate their research

 Throughout our academic journeys, we observed a striking gap: little to no training is offered to future scientists, whether at the bachelor's, master's, PhD, or postdoctoral level, on how to communicate their research to the general public.
 The ability to simplify complex concepts and make them accessible is rarely taught, despite being crucial for connecting science with society.